Akash-goyal-github/Musix_App/README.md

 - Musix-App is a platform where you can browse nonstop tunes around the world. :heart_eyes: The platform is very easy to use for people from all walks of life and of any age.
 They can search music by album/ by artist or by country. :partying_face: :gift_heart:

-- Login/registration is required only if the ywant to see recommendations or add songs to favorites. :100: :boom:
+- Login/registration is required only if the you want to see recommendations or add songs to favorites. :100: :boom:

   </p>